13 Of The Most Stunning Yorkshire Dales Waterfalls You Need To Visit

 3. Kisdon Force, Swaledale

-Ok, so Kisdon Force isn’t just one waterfall… It’s actually a series of waterfalls on the stunning River Swale – making it a great spot if chasing waterfalls is your thing.
+Ok, so Kisdon Force isn’t just one waterfall.
+It’s a series of Yorkshire Dales waterfalls on the stunning River Swale – making it a great spot if chasing waterfalls is your thing.
 Situated near Keld, the waterfalls vary in size, dropping ten metres in total.

 Located in the emerald green woodland in the heart of the dales, they’re some of the most beautiful in the UK, and another great one for a spot of wild swimming, which the Yorkshire Dales is wonderful for – especially in the summer months.